spacecase908/try-transformers/1_revisit/JOURNAL.md

 I'm thinking for this first version, I should keep things very simple and just build out the sequencing code.
 In the future, I can pre-process.

 Also just learned what a generator function is - chat GPT is really better than google for learning.
 I would have learned so so so much faster with chat GPT explaining things for me.
 I think it raises the bar in what you can be expected to accomplish.

+OK - done for the day.
+I set up the repo and wrapped my head around the MVP.

+The next step I think is to figure out how to clone this repo to my local machine so I can fuck around in pycharm and jupyter notebooks.
+I need to do that to understand what to code is doing better.

+I am terrified of Git so that will be a tomorrow thing.
+This has been fun, I hope I can keep the momentum going!!